 Morvern Callar (Ramsay, UK, 2002)

 We hope to offer some support to students approaching such study.

 Module FM3 involves a small scale research project.
 There is a variety of material on this website, including discussion of auteurs such as Zhang Yimou and Alejandro Amenábar.

 This qualification began teaching in September 2012 and will cease after the final examination in 2018.

 The Specification includes a section on Global Cinema which requires students to study two contrasting “non-English language films” in detail.
 There are no set films in the current specification.

 Access to specifications, sample exam papers, details of training etc. and news about re-submissions is available on the OCR website here.

 A Level Media Studies

-A Level syllabuses (taken in two parts as AS and A2) allow students to choose titles for independent study and there are opportunities for students to choose to work on aspects of global cinema.
-The new A2 syllabus from the OCR Awarding Body has a specific option dealing with Global Media.
+A Level syllabuses allow students to choose titles for independent study and there are opportunities for students to choose to work on aspects of global cinema.
+The current specification from the OCR Awarding Body has a specific option dealing with Global Media.